azavea/osmesa/README.md

 profitably work with OSM data.
 Prospective users would do well to study the OSM data-model and to develop an intuitive sense for how the various pieces of the project hang together to enable an open-source, globe-scale map of the world.
+Additionally, this library leans heavily upon spark SQL to define transformations in both the batch and streaming contexts.

-If you're already fairly comfortable with OSM's model, running one of the diagnostic (console printing/debugging) Spark Streaming applications provided in the analytics subproject is probably the quickest way to explore Spark SQL and its usage within this library.
-To run the change stream processor from the beginning of (OSM) time and until cluster failure or user termination, try this:
+If you're already fairly comfortable with OSM's model, running one of the diagnostic (console printing/debugging) Spark Streaming applications provided in the analytics subproject is probably the quickest way to start playing with the code.
+To run the [change stream processor](src/analytics/src/main/scala/osmesa/analytics/oneoffs/ChangeStreamProcessor.scala) application from the beginning of (OSM) time and until cluster failure or user termination, try this:

 ```bash
 # head into the 'src' directory